zivtech/Bodiless-JS/Design/ImageGuidelines.md

 ---

-#### Tout 33% and 25% (3 columns, 4 columns)
+#### Card 33% and 25% (3 columns, 4 columns)

-Images for touts where the image takes 33% or 25% of the page width.
-This is applicable to touts that go in 3 columns (3 touts in a row) and 4 columns (4 touts in a row).
+Images for cards where the image takes 33% or 25% of the page width.
+This is applicable to cards that go in 3 columns (3 cards in a row) and 4 columns (4 cards in a row).
 There is no recommended size ratio.
 Both portrait or landscape orientation is acceptable.

 |   Extension |   Recommended width (px) | Maximum width (px)   |   Recommended size (KB) | Maximum size (KB)   |